 Thanks to all these studies, programmes are now being put in place for people with brain injuries (such as stroke victims) to be taught to juggle in an attempt to increase their brain functioning.

-It has been observed that juggling encourages the brain to work in a crossover pattern, which is especially good for children and adults with dyslexia, but also for anyone who would like to improve their reading skills.
+Juggling encourages the brain to work in a crossover pattern, which can be beneficial for children and adults with dyslexia, as well as anyone who would like to improve their reading skills.

-Complex learning tasks, such as juggling, also provide further benefits such as:
+Complex learning tasks, juggling included, provide multiple benefits, such as:

 Jim considers juggling one of the most important exercises for the brain.
 He says that movement such as juggling helps our brain build new connections and thus it’s one of the best tools for improving our learning skills.
 In his own words, ‘As your body moves, your brain grooves’.